Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 The pros and cons of sleeping in a recliner have probably crossed your mind.

-The popularity of contemporary recliner chairs is on the rise with recent features, including a back, side, or head support.
+The popularity of contemporary recliner chairs is on the rise, and recent features include back, side, or head support.

 For seniors, the chair’s stability is essential for comfort and safety when it comes time to sleep at night.

-Although there are several potential health risks associated with sleeping in a recliner, there are steps you can take to have a safe and healthy experience while in a seated position.
+Although sleeping in a reclining chair has several potential health risks, there are steps you can take to have a safe and healthy experience while in a seated position.

 Here’s a quick video overview.